-Since 2006, Washington County Harvest of Hope has worked to rescue just under one million pounds of food that would have otherwise been discarded.
+Since 2006, Washington County Harvest of Hope has worked to rescue over one million pounds of food that would have otherwise been discarded.
 Instead, the organization is directing that food to local food pantries, group homes, and free community meal programs in Washington County, Ohio.

 Harvest of Hope volunteers pick up and deliver food on a regular monthly schedule using the organization’s refrigerated truck.

-With HOH as a liaison, Witten Farm Markets has been donating produce to over 40 agencies in Central and Southeast Ohio and Northern West Virginia.
+With WCHOH as a liaison, Witten Farm Markets has been donating produce to over 40 agencies in Central and Southeast Ohio and Northern West Virginia.